The Bladder Health Issues You Need to Watch for in Your 20s, 30s, 40s, and 50s

 In your 30s

 Stress incontinence is actually most common for women in their 30s due to a slew of factors including pregnancy, childbirth, weight gain, declining estrogen levels leading up to perimenopause, and normal age-related muscle loss—all of which can result in more pressure on the bladder and urethra.
-(This is what happens to your body after childbirth, and it isn’t pretty.)
 In addition to Kegel exercises, women in their 30s should learn to monitor fluid intake and avoid or minimize bladder-irritating liquids such as overly caffeinated or acidic beverages, including alcohol, coffee, and sodas with citric acid added.

 In your 40s